murabus/uocava_data/README.md

 Abus, Murat.
 2021.
 "Election Administration and UOCAVA Voting."
 Arkansas Political Science Association 48th Annual Meeting.
 Virtual Presentation.
 January 2021.

 The dataset is presented in .csv, .dta, and .rdata formats.
-The repository does not includes a codebook. however the users can utilize the "codebook" command after loading the dataset to Stata.
+The repository does not includes a codebook, however the user can access detailed explanation on the variables using the following Stata code:

 ```stata
 use "UOCAVA Dataset 2012-2018.dta", replace